 William Hope, M.D.
 FACS is Associate Professor of Surgery at the University of North Carolina at Chapel Hill.
 Past President of the Americas Hernia Society and is a board member of the Americas Hernia Society Quality Collaborative.

-“With so many surgeons requiring robotics as their only choice to accomplish suture-based fixation to the abdominal wall, wait times and access have become and issue that has the potential to be solved with the use of absorbable based suture fixation in a device that doesn’t require a robot.”
+“With so many surgeons requiring robotics as their only choice to accomplish suture-based fixation to the abdominal wall, wait times and access have become an issue that has the potential to be solved with the use of absorbable based suture fixation in a device that doesn’t require a robot.”

 Christopher Schneider, MD, FACS, is a general surgery specialist in Dayton, OH.
 Dr. Schneider is Assistant Professor of Surgery at Wright State University Boonshoft College of Medicine in the Department of Minimally Invasive and Robotic Surgery.